-India has almost 19% of the world’s children as per the 2001 census, about 440 million individuals in India were below 18 years aged and constitute 42% of total population. a complete of 33k cases of sexual assault in children were reported within the nation during the year 2011 in comparison to 26.6k reported in 2010 which increased by 24%.
+India has almost 19% of the world’s children as per the 2001 census, about 440 million individuals in India were below 18 years aged and constitute 42% of the total population. a complete of 33k cases of sexual assault in children were reported within the nation during the year 2011 in comparison to 26.6k reported in 2010 which increased by 24%.

-A total of 781 cases of child for pornography or storing child porn material was also recorded in 2018, quite double that of 2017 when 331 such cases were recorded,
+A total of 781 cases of a child for pornography or storing child porn material was also recorded in 2018, quite double that of 2017 when 331 such cases were recorded,

 93 % of the sexually abused girls came from families that were rural, poor, and low in educational background, and of a nuclear family structure.
 Almost 73.3 % of the trafficked sexually abused girls were lured with promises of job prospects as well as marriage and a better life.